 (The Loos House is on the left, the Großes Michaelerhaus on the right)

-Continue clockwise around Michaelerplatz to see the Loos House, now a bank.
+Continue clockwise around Michaelerplatz to see the Loos House.

 The house contrasts vividly with the other buildings on the square thanks to its sleek, relatively unadorned design.